-“I set up Our Version Media to share my media and journalism skills with the city’s black and diverse communities to give them the skills to tell and share their own stories – and to get past an editor’s delete button!
+“I set up Our Version Media to share my media and journalism skills with the city’s black and diverse communities to give them the skills to tell and share their own stories.
 By empowering communities to tell their own stories we help to make sure their lives and achievements no longer go overlooked.”

 Following the survey findings, Our Version Media launched a free, weekly online Black Community Coverage Clinic for black community organisation leaders who want help to promote their projects or cause.
 That way we give them the skills and confidence to tell their own stories, up-skilling them, and counteracting the media’s negative portrayals at the same time.
 We’re also developing a new home for people to showcase their authentic stories and share the great work they do in our communities, Our Southampton Stories.